 With today’s IT systems, it is possible to collect and unimaginably large amount of information and data very quickly.
 Unfortunately, external attacks, data theft and human error can lead to loss of your confidential data.
 At ChurchDesk we are focused on data security in all that we do.
 We do not only do what is necessary from a legal and regulations perspective, but to go beyond with further securing our operational setup and our apps.
 I will use this article to address some of the measures we take internally as well as how our server operator T-Systems got the extra mile to keep data secure.
-ChurchDesk servers are located in Frankfurt, Germany and is so secure that it is used by governments, health care, payment providers and financial service providers.
+ChurchDesk servers are located in Munich, Germany.
 We make sure that our customers data is safe at all time, both in transit and at rest.

-ChurchDesk’s servers are located in Frankfurt, Germany within the EU Union and are run by T-Systems.
+ChurchDesk’s servers are located in Munich, Germany within the EU Union and are run by T-Systems.
 T-Systems is a German global IT services and consulting company.
 Founded in 2000, it is a subsidiary of Deutsche Telekom.
-T-Systems is one of the largest and most secure data centre providers in the world.
+T-Systems is one of the largest and most secure data center providers in the world.
 It is guaranteed that our customers’ and users’ data will never leave Germany.
-T-Systems provides multiple availability zones within the Frankfurt region.
-Each availability zone is designed as an independent failure zone.
-This means that availability zones are physically separated within a typical metropolitan region and are located in lower risk flood plains.
-In addition to discrete uninterrupted power supply (UPS) and on-site backup generation facilities, they are each fed via different grids from independent utilities to further reduce single points of failure.
-Availability zones are all redundantly connected to multiple tier-1 transit providers.

 The technical facilities of Deutsche Telekom, T-Systems, has ISO27001 – authorization.
 The ISO27001 standard is an internationally recognized standard for evaluating the security of information and IT environments.
 This standard also covers requirements concerning planning, implementation, documentation and continuous improvement of information security to the smallest detail.